Table of Contents

 Once you have notified the CWU Co-op Office of a position available we recruit qualified students.
 Their application materials are sent to you according to the criteria you specify.
 You select students for interview and continue with your selection process.
 You notify the candidates and the Cooperative Education Center of your selection and proceed with the selected student.

-The student will complete a Learning Agreement (see Appendix B, Learning Agreement Form) for your approval and will follow through with university requirements for registration.
+The student will complete a Learning Agreement for your approval and will follow through with university requirements for registration.

 The work experience begins and continues through the prescribed period.
 According to the Learning Agreement, a representative of the University may contact you and the student to check progress and satisfaction and address any questions or problems that may have arisen.
 We encourage you to contact the University with questions at any time.

-Near the end of the academic quarter an evaluation form (see Appendix C, Evaluation Of Student Performance) will be mailed to you.
-We request that you complete it or use your company methods of evaluation and send it to the Cooperative Education Office.
+Near the end of the academic quarter, a link for an evaluation will be emailed to you.
+We request that you complete it as soon as possible.

 Employment periods must meet the needs of the employer and the academic periods of the University.
 Most start and end dates are somewhat flexible but generally follow the four quarters of the academic year.